 The details don’t even matter, but I think you can probably relate.

 Then there are the everyday marriage struggles, financial woes and figuring out this new stage in our lives.

 I’m supposed to write about creating a treasured home (even when you don’t feel creative!) and some days I don’t want to write, create or treasure it!

 It’s not all doom and gloom but some days are a battle.

 Greater is He that is in me than He that is in the world.
 (I John 4:4)

 So I get up and do the hard stuff.

-I love my husband and family through his surgeries and mine, his wounded heart and my pain, his unemployment and my blog inadequacies.
+I love my husband and family through his surgeries and mine, his wounded heart and my pain.

 Because that’s what heals you.
 Creating beauty and working through the hard one day at a time.